 Resource Efficiency

-The Supreme Audit Office (NIK) remains a well-functioning institution that aims to control expenditures and guarantee the efficient use of public funds.
-As a result, the NIK’s director faces some politically motivated pressure.
+The Supreme Audit Office (NIK) remains a well-functioning institution that oversees expenditures and ensures the efficient use of public funds.
+As a result, NIK’s director has faced politically motivated pressure in the past.

 Efficient use of assets